ezhangle/twinkle/README.md

 Idea is to combine the fast workflow and deployment model of web with the performance of native code and GPU acceleration.

+**Repo on hold: Current development is continuing in a private branch due to modifications not being license compatible with open-source.
+Hoping to be able to resurface these changes at a later time.**

 ![Screenshot](https://raw.githubusercontent.com/cgbystrom/twinkle/master/screenshot1.jpg)

 ## Motivation